-To mitigate impacts as much as possible, the following measures will be put in place during works:
+To mitigate these impacts as much as possible, the following measures will be put in place during works:

-- The Cairngorms National Park Authority (CNPA) will be notified of the works and any additional mitigation measures, if received, will be adhered to. - Throughout all stages of the works, the site will be kept clean and tidy, with materials, equipment, plant and wastes appropriately stored, reducing the landscape and visual effects as much as possible. - Works will avoid encroaching on land and areas where work is not required or not permitted.
+- Throughout all stages of the works, the site will be kept clean and tidy, with materials, equipment, plant and wastes appropriately stored, reducing the landscape and visual effects as much as possible. - Works will avoid encroaching on land and areas where work is not required or not permitted.
 This includes general works, storage of equipment/containers and parking. - Where applicable, upon completion of the works, any damage to the local landscape will be reinstated as much as is practicable. - The site will be left clean and tidy following construction.